 The retina is the only part of our body where you can see the blood vessels (boths veins and arteries) directly and, in many cases, they are a reflection of the vasculature of the rest of our body.
 For this reason, it's important for patients with high blood pressure to have regular check-ups of the back of the eye.

 According to their stage, they can be divided into:

-- Chronic hypertensive retinopathy. lt is the most common form of this retinopahy as high blood pressure is essentially a chornic pathology, evasive in time and silent in its symptoms.
-In advanced cases, different lesions in the retina can be seen like anomalous crosses between the arteries and the veins (causing branch retinal vein occlusion), focal dilations of the veins called aneurisms, dispersed haemorrhages in the retina surfacce, a reduction in the calibre of the veins and, in more severe cases, oedema of the optic papilla.
+- Chronic hypertensive retinopathy. lt is the most common form of this retinopathy as high blood pressure is essentially a chronic pathology, evasive over time and silent in its symptoms.
+In advanced cases, different lesions in the retina can be seen such as anomalous crosses between the arteries and the veins (causing branch retinal vein occlusion), focal dilations of the veins called aneurisms, dispersed haemorrhages in the retina surfacce, a reduction in the calibre of the veins and, in more severe cases, oedema of the optic papilla.

 The majority of patients remain asymptomatic for a long period of time, even when they present the clinical signs described above.

 The main complication of hypertensive retinopathy is thromboembolic occlusion of the blood vessels.
 There are three types:

 - Arterial obstruction.
 The patient notices a severe and sudden change to the visual field which may compromise visual acuity if the area affected includes the central zone of the retina called the macula.
 The greater the calibre of the occluded vessel, the greater the functional repercussion on the patient.
 No standardised treatment for retinal artery occlusion currently exists.